Gabrielly77/lambda-eventbridge-ec2-automation/README.md

 **Learnings:**
-*- How to apply the principle of least privilege with IAM policies.*
+- *How to apply the principle of least privilege with IAM policies.*

-*- Integration between Lambda, EventBridge, and EC2.*
+- *Integration between Lambda, EventBridge, and EC2.*

-*- Writing and deploying a Lambda function with Python.*
+- *Writing and deploying a Lambda function with Python.*

-*- Automating administrative tasks with security and efficiency.*
+- *Automating administrative tasks with security and efficiency.*